giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 ### Rewrite

-In some scenarios the exposed URL in the backend service differs from the specified path in the ingress rule.
+In some scenarios the exposed address in the backend service differs from the specified path in the ingress rule.
 Without a rewrite any request will return 404.
 To circumvent this you can set the annotation `nginx.ingress.kubernetes.io/rewrite-target` to the path expected by the service.

 This can for example be used together with path based routing, when the application expects to be on `/`: